-- A. Apply knowledge of how exceptionalities can impact students' development and learning. - B. Apply knowledge of the multiple influences (e.g., biological, physical, emotional, psychological, social, environmental, cultural, linguistic) that may affect the individual strengths and needs of students who need varying levels of support in learning and development across the continuum of instructional options (e.g., one-on-one, high support needs, collaborative teaching model) from birth through adolescence. - C. Apply knowledge of the multiple influences (e.g., biological, physical, emotional, psychological, social, environmental, cultural, linguistic) that may affect the individual strengths and needs of students with other special population identifiers (e.g., gifted and talented, English learner [EL], highly mobile and at risk, dyslexia) in learning and development from birth through adolescence. - D. Demonstrate knowledge of factors contributing to stress and trauma and differentiate these factors from learning disabilities or other exceptionalities. - E. Apply knowledge of how to address stress, trauma, protective factors, resilience, and supportive relationships and of how these factors may impact learning, behavior, motivation, and development in students. - F. Apply knowledge of how brain development during childhood impacts students' learning and development (e.g., decision making, problem solving, impulse control, executive functioning, interpersonal relationships).
+- A. Apply knowledge of how exceptionalities disabilities can impact students' developmental milestones, executive functioning, social skills, and learning. - B. Apply knowledge of the multiple influences (e.g., biological, physical, emotional, psychological, social, environmental, cultural, linguistic) that may affect the individual strengths and needs of students who need varying levels of support in learning and development across the continuum of instructional options (e.g., one-on-one, high support needs, collaborative teaching model) from birth through early adulthood. - C. Apply knowledge of the multiple influences (e.g., biological, physical, emotional, psychological, social, environmental, cultural, linguistic) that may affect the individual strengths and needs of students with other special population identifiers (e.g., gifted and talented, English learner [EL], highly mobile, and at risk, dyslexia) in learning and development from birth through early adulthood. - D. Demonstrate knowledge of factors contributing to stress and trauma and differentiate these factors from learning disabilities or other exceptionalities disabilities. - E. Apply knowledge of how to address stress, trauma, protective factors, resilience, and supportive relationships and of how these factors may impact learning, behavior, motivation, and development in students. - F. Apply knowledge of how brain development from birth through early adulthood impacts students' learning and development (e.g., decision making, problem solving, impulse control, executive functioning, interpersonal relationships).